Banned internationally, US retailers of sushi products continue to treat some seafood with carbon monoxide to keep it looking fresh

 When you see a beautiful, bright red packaged tuna, check the ingredients.
 If tuna has partially decomposed, adding tasteless carbon monoxide smoke can hide the fact that the fish is no longer fresh.
 If you are lucky, it will only be the taste that is ruined.
 Sushi, in its essence, depends on simplicity.
 If the main ingredient that the sushi roll revolves around looks beautiful but tastes fishy, the experience suffers.

-When you eat sushi, you are taking a slight risk.
+When you eat sushi, you are always taking a slight risk.
 The simple fact that you are eating raw food carries with it a higher risk because there is no cooking process to kill harmful bacteria.
 It is incredibly important that you use good quality, fresh ingredients.
 My advice?
 When it comes to sushi, skip the monoxide.
 Consumers should be allowed to pick their food using their eyes without having to worry that signs of old, decaying fish have been hiding with chemical preservatives.